bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

   >
   >* `shareId2` - The id of the shares that the receiver is swapping.
   >
-  >* `quantity2` - The number of shares that the receiveer want to swap with the sender.
+  >* `quantity2` - The number of shares that the receiver want to swap with the sender.
   >
   >* `block_number` - A time-limit after which the request expires and becomes invalid.
 Every 30 blocks from the current block adds one hour of expiration.
   > - [Bitmark Blockchain's current block height](https://registry.bitmark.com)